edubart/nelua-lang/docs/pages/overview.md

 -- we don't need to deallocate, the GC will do this on its own when needed!
 ```

+When the GC is enabled, you must **always allocate memory that contains pointers using**
+`gc_allocator` instead of other allocators,
+because it marks the allocated memory region for scanning for references.
+{:.alert.alert-warning}

+### Allocating memory manually

-If you are doing manual memory management you can use the general purpose allocator,
+For doing manual memory management you can use the general purpose allocator,
 that is based on the system's `malloc` and `free` functions:

 ```nelua